-The Center for Mass Spectrometry and Proteomics (CMSP) facility provides support to the life sciences research community at the University of Minnesota.
+The Center for Mass Spectrometry and Proteomics facility (CMSP) provides support to the life sciences research community at the University of Minnesota.
 The CMSP - a subunit of the Department of Biochemistry, Molecular Biology and Biophysics (BMBB) - is based on both campuses.
 CMSP provides expertise, equipment, training, and support for analyzing all types of biological molecules - with a focus on proteomic and metabolomic applications.
-With years of experience serving the entire biological science area of the University, the CMSP staff has a wide range of expertise in analytical methods used to characterize a broad range of molecule types.
+With years of experience serving the entire biological science community of the University, the CMSP staff has a wide range of expertise in analytical methods used to characterize a broad range of molecule types.
 In addition to large-scale discovery studies, proteins, metabolites or other molecules of interest can be validated by targeted mass spectrometry methods.

 - Publications with CMSP authorship, acknowledgement or instrument usage.

 CMSP Newsletter #6 (October 2017) is available here: https://z.umn.edu/cmspNE

 - Bielinsky Lab along with CMSP and UMII researchers published a study in Cell Reports on the yeast's ability to reproduce even when its DNA is incorrectly replicated.
 Link to MN Daily article.